FCO and MoD Fury at "Utterly Reckless" Labour Syria Trip - Guido Fawkes

-The Foreign Office and Ministry of Defence have expressed fury after a Labour MP and peer travelled to Syria earlier this month without informing the government or receiving security advice.
+The Foreign Office and Ministry of Defence have expressed fury after a Labour MP and peer travelled to Syria earlier this month in defiance of government travel advice.
 Lloyd Russell-Moyle and Maurice Glasman travelled to Kobani on 4 April, with the Corbynista MP extraordinarily live-tweeting his location as the delegation moved through Syria.
 The first the FCO and MoD knew about the trip was when they received intelligence that a British MP and peer were in Syria.
 This sparked panic across the two departments, with officials furious that the lives of British armed forces would be put at risk if they had to be sent in should something go wrong.

 Today I visited #kobani seeing support for displaced people (refugeees from #afrin), war graves of local & international fighters for democracy & socialism & met with local officials which all are gender balanced but worried about totatalairanism & aggression from Turkey pic.twitter.com/TKxNUjuWxK